 Dena grew up in the Bronx.
 Her mother came to this country from Antigua as a very young woman, alone and without significant resources.

 Showing great academic promise, Dena obtained support to attend a Connecticut prep school and subsequently won a Truman Scholarship and graduated magna cum laude from Middlebury College as a Spanish major and teacher education minor.
 She continued her academic training at Pace University where she earned a Master’s degree in childhood education in 2008.

 Dena served as a public health volunteer in Antigua, where she worked with the Directorate of Gender Affairs to provide better health services for Dominican sex workers.
 Awarded a Fulbright Scholarship to the Dominican Republic, Dena studied the collaboration between schools and health agencies in efforts to prevent teenage pregnancy.

-Dena has taught for several years in the South Bronx, first through the Teach For America program and now in pursuing her Ph.D. at Columbia.
+Dena has taught for several years in the South Bronx, first with Teach For America and then with the Ed.D. program at Columbia Teachers College.

 VANARA TAING is a freelance editor based in Los Angeles.
 Her current project is entitled 'The Killing Fields of Haing S. Ngor' a documentary produced by DeepFocus Productions.

 Vanara was born in a Thai refugee camp to Cambodian parents.
 In 1979, her parents escaped on foot from Cambodia during the Vietnamese invasion of their country.
 Two years after Vanara was born, the family was resettled in Washington State.
 Her parents divorced and Vanara and her two siblings were raised by a single mother.